Publication Information The main body of the Publication Information page contains all the metadata that HRAF holds for that document.

 Abstract: Brief abstract written by HRAF anthropologists who have done the subject indexing for the document

-deals primarily with the diet of the Zuni.
-The degree of rapport achieved by the
+primarily with the diet of the Zuni.
+The degree of rapport achieved by the author was

 Document Number: HRAF's in-house numbering system derived from the processing order of documents